 Russ Mead, Lewis & Clark University Law School

 The sixth annual “One River, Ethics Matter” conference held in Castlegar BC, at the confluence of the Kootenay and Columbia Rivers – and a confluence of history and ethics.

 Today we face the challenges of climate change, including glacial melt, increased fire activity, and warming river-reservoir temperatures lethal to fish.
 The 2019 One River, Ethics Matter conference explored remedial options through respectful dialogue and further public education specifically regarding the Columbia River Treaty by the following considerations: (1) adding a third Treaty purpose co-equal to existing Treaty purposes of hydropower and flood control, and (2) new approaches to ethical governance of the river that strengthen river and community resiliency, restore salmon and other fisheries, and right historic wrongs done to the Upper Columbia River region, indigenous peoples, and other citizens of the watershed.

 Center for Environmental Law & Policy’s (CELP) annual fundraising event, Celebrate Water

 Thursday, June 20th!
 Thanks Ivar’s Salmon House for the event space.

 We commemorated another successful year of CELP’s work advocating for Washington’s rivers and streams.
 We presented Larry Wasserman

 with the Ralph W. Johnson Water Hero Award

 for his activism which ultimately secured improved protections and management of our state’s water resources.
-We will also be hosting a silent auction featuring great items and gift certificates from Patagonia, the Mariners, and more!
+We hosted a silent auction featuring great items and gift certificates from Patagonia, the Mariners, and more!